-We believe that in order to solve a problem, we must focus on the root cause: its a taboo subject that people are afraid or ashamed to even discuss.
+To this day, mental health remains a taboo subject that people are afraid or ashamed to even discuss.
 In order to save lives, we must kill the silence, and in order to kill the silence we must break the taboo.

+We create accessible education for the public on life saving issues in digestible formats, while providing resources and tools to get help, inspiring active conversations, and transforming the way mental health is viewed.
 We actively encourage conversations instead of stigmatizing them.
-Our mission is to educate and provide practical tools everyone can use including survival, step by step application, help, information, and resources.
-These tools that can save lives in times of crisis.
+We educate, create, and provide practical tools everyone can use including survival, step by step application, help, information, and resources.
+Tools that can save lives in times of crisis.
 Tools that people can take away with them to gain better mental health every day.
-Tools that inspire others to live a life without shame and frustration.
+Tools that can inspire everyone to live a life without shame and frustration.

 Founder & Director

 Serena Sun is the Founder and Director of Breaking Taboo.
 An advocate for mental health, a believer in the power of empathy, and a champion for the human potential, Serena practices what she refers to as “humanizing humans”.

 After losing several friends to suicide, and understanding what it is to go through depression as an adolescent, Serena committed herself to educating people about mental health and suicide prevention.
 First by conducting seminars on middle school, high school and college campuses and then by creating a non-profit organization.

 Through Breaking Taboo, she combines her degree & background in psychology, personal development, entrepreneurship, her experience in film, and her many years of philanthropic work to create unique and powerful change.